marcoalopez/PyRockWave/README.md

 ## **What is PyRockWave?**

 **PyRockWave** is a free, open-source Python tool that reads single-crystal elasticity databases and calculates the elastic properties of Earth materials.
-Its submodules compute isotropic seismic properties, analytical anisotropy models, volume- and CPO-weighted averages, phase and group seismic properties from the Christoffel equation, reflectivity, effective stiffness/compliance tensors for layered media (Schoenberg & Muir approach), and ultrasonic signal processing.
+Its submodules can compute isotropic seismic properties,  volume- and CPO-weighted averages, phase and group seismic properties from the Christoffel equation, analytical anisotropy models, reflectivity and effective stiffness/compliance tensors for layered media (Schoenberg & Muir approach), and ultrasonic signal processing.
 Further tools visualize seismic properties, convert between spherical and Cartesian coordinates, generate S2 grids, and simplify working with tensors.

 PyRockWave is modular: it exposes plain Python functions so you can develop with it and integrate it into other tools.
 Worked examples in Jupyter notebooks keep workflows easy to follow and reproducible.